SamZx14/CodeCraft/README.md

 ## Installation

-To play CodeCraft, follow the steps below:
+If you wanted to play --
 ### Clone the Repository

 Clone the repository to your local machine using: